Jamalhussain802/S.E-ASSIGNMENT/paper1/readme.md

 We file the effects of RQ1 through displaying the perceived relevance in shape of diverging stacked bar charts.
 We additionally speak the open feedback made through the respondents.

+# 4 SMELL RELEVANCE ASSESSMENT

+After having identified possible bad smells to detect, we wanted to investigate whether they are considered as relevant by developers, and possibly worthwhile of being addressed.
+Therefore, we address our first research question:

+    RQ1: To what extent are the considered bad smells relevant for video game developers?